-A set of Hand-crafted Features which are introduced by S. M. Mohammad et al. \cite{Mohammad2013}.
+A set of hand-crafted features was introduced by Mohammad et al. \cite{Mohammad2013}.
 These features comprise the following: \begin{itemize} \item All Caps.
 The number of words that have all letters capitalised. \item Emoticons.
-A simple method of describing characteristics that consider the presence of positive (or negative) emoticons and whether the final unit of segmentation is an emoticon. \item Elongated Units.
-The number of elongated words (words that repeat one character more than twice; for example, ‘gooood’). \item Sentiment Lexicon.
+A simple method of describing characteristics that considers whether emoticons are present (positively or negatively) and if the emoticon serves as the final segmentation unit. \item Elongated Units.
+The percentage of total words that are extended (words that repeat a single character three times or more; for example, ‘gooood’). \item Sentiment Lexicon.
 Various sentiment lexicons may be used to capture textual features by calculating the number of sentiment words, the score of the final sentiment word, the overall sentiment score and the maximum sentiment score for each lexicon. \item Cluster.
-The total number of words from each of the 1,000 clusters in the Twitter NLP tool \cite{Gimpel2011}. \item Ngrams (terms of presence and frequency).
-It is the most basic kind of feature encoding and is commonly used in information retrieval and SA.
-Features are defined as a single word or a list of n consecutive words that may be combined to make a unigram, bigram or trigram, and the frequency counts of those words.
+The overall number of terms contained within each of Twitter's 1,000 different clusters using the NLP tool \cite{Gimpel2011}. \item Ngrams (terms of presence and frequency).
+It is the most basic feature encoding commonly used in information retrieval and SA.
+Features are defined as a single word or a list of $n$ consecutive words that may be combined to make a unigram, bigram or trigram, and the frequency counts of those words.
 The term ‘presence’ assigns a binary value to the words (zero if the word is present, and one otherwise). \item PoS Tags.
-It represents the labels that define the function of word in a language.
-Words may be divided into numerous components of speech (e.g. noun, verb, article, adjective, preposition, pronoun, adverb, conjunction and interjection).
-For instance, ‘The phone is beautiful’ will be attached with a Stanford PoS tagger presented by K. Toutanova et al. \cite{Toutanova2003}: The (determiner DT), phone (noun NN), is (verb VBZ), beautiful (adjective JJ).
+It represents the labels that define the function of words in a language.
+Words may be divided into numerous components of speech (e.g. verbs, nouns, adjectives, articles, adverbs, pronouns, prepositions, conjunctions and interjections).
+For instance, ‘The phone is beautiful’ will be attached with a Stanford PoS tagger presented by Toutanova et al. \cite{Toutanova2003}: The (determiner DT), phone (noun NN), is (verb VBZ), beautiful (adjective JJ).
 Adjectives are used as important opinion indicators in some SA methods \cite{A.2016}. \item Opinion Words and Phrases.
-Opinion words are frequently used to convey positive or negative feelings (e.g. nice and amazing represent positive feelings; horrible and dreadful represent negative feelings). \item Negations.
-Negation words (known as opinion or valence shifters \cite{Aggarwal2012,Loia2014}) are terms that can modify and reverse the emotional polarity.
+People often use opinion words to convey their positive or negative feelings (e.g. nice and amazing represent positive feelings; horrible and dreadful represent negative feelings). \item Negations.
+Negative words can modify and reverse the emotional polarity (also known as valence or opinion shifters \cite{Aggarwal2012,Loia2014}).
 The most frequent negative words are ‘not’, ‘never’, ‘none’, ‘nobody’, ‘nowhere’, ‘neither’ and ‘cannot’.
-However, during the pre-processing stage, these terms are often regarded stop-words and are excluded from the text.
+However, during the pre-processing stage, these terms are often regarded as stop words and are excluded from the text.
 Negation words should be treated with caution due to their importance because not all negated words result in negation. \end{itemize}